-8 Early Help
+8 Early Help Assessment

 8.1 The school is committed to supporting families as soon as a possible problem arises.
 It is more effective to support a family through early help than reacting to a problem later.
 Everyone who comes into contact with children and their families and carers have a role to play in safeguarding children.
-The school works closely with its neighbouring family hub to work with families in the community to improve outcomes for children.
+The school is committed to working closely with its neighbouring family hub to work with families in the community to improve outcomes for children.